-Another option is to hand-pick the content that your child has access to yourself.
-If you choose this option, your child won't be able to search.
-For more information on how to implement this option, please refer to the YouTube Kids guide to parental controls and settings.
+Another option is to hand-pick the content that your child has access to yourself (Approve Content Yourself).
+If you choose this option, your child can't search.
+For more info on how to implement this option, refer to the YouTube Kids guide on parental controls and settings.

 Pick the option that you think is best for your child.
 You can change these settings at any time.
-We also offer a variety of tools and settings, described below, which you can use to further control your child's experience.
-Find out more about parental controls and settings.
+We also offer various tools and settings, described below, that you can use to further control your child's experience.
+Learn more about parental controls and settings.

 Videos in YouTube Kids can be discovered in several ways:

 , you allow your child to find and watch the millions of videos that are available in YouTube Kids.
 These videos are selected by a special algorithm designed to return relevant and appropriate results.

 But videos available through Search are not subject to human review.
 YouTube handles tremendous breadth, depth and scale of content.
 So while we work hard to get it right, your child may find content that you don't want them to watch.